CodeRunRepeat/code-samples/docker-service-client/README.md

     dockerfile: aspnet-echo-service/Dockerfile
 ```
 The endpoint that the client needs to use to access the HTTPS endpoint for the Open API, if it is exposed on port 8081,
-is `http://aspnet-echo-service:8081`.
-The self-signed service certificate does not include this name though, so client-
+is `https://aspnet-echo-service:8081`.
+The default self-signed service certificate does not include this name though, so client-
 service communication fails.

 ## The solution